Skip to content

 Menu

-It looks like there is an opportunity for a by-election to fill a vacancy on Wraysbury Parish Council.
-Look out for the official notice on the RBWM elections web page.
+There is an opportunity for a by-election to fill a vacancy on Wraysbury Parish Council.
+The official notice on the RBWM elections web page is here.

 Leave a Reply Cancel reply